 The uterine lining also gets damaged in endometriosis and disrupt fertilized egg implantation.
 Endometriosis also damages sperm or egg and indirectly affects fertility.

 Certain uterine or cervical disorder hurts fertility by impeding with implantation or increasing the miscarriage risk:

 - Uterine fibroids, which are benign tumors looks seems like polyps can cause fallopian tubes blockage or interfere with implantation.
 Thus, this disorder affects fertility.
 Many female infertility cases are associated with fibroids or polyps formation.

 - Uterine inflammation or scarring in endometrial tissue hampers implantation.

 - Congenital reproductive organ deformities like the abnormal shape of the uterus can restrict to become pregnant.

 - Inherited malformation in the cervix or damage in the cervix can lead to narrowing of the cervix, which is clinically termed as Cervical stenosis can also negatively affect female fertility.

 - Low level of mucus secretion or poor quality mucous secreted from cervix unable to support effective sperm passage to reach to the uterus for fertilization.
 Thus, female fertility hampers.

 Certain female infertility is unable to explainable.
 In such cases, multiple, combine minor causes affect female fertility.
-This condition is very frustrating for affected couples, as no specific solution available for treating such condition.
-Some cases, such problems are self-corrected after a certain period of time.
+This condition is very frustrating for affected couples, as no specific solution available for treating such conditions.
+In some cases, such problems are self-corrected after a certain time.
 It is always better to take medical advice during family planning.